SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 A character’s total leaping distance (vertically and horizontally) from a standing position equals one-quarter of his Move in meters (rounded up).
-The base diﬃculty is 5 to move this distance, and +10 for each additional two meters (vertically and horizontally) the character hopes to cover.
+The base difficulty is 5 to move this distance, and +10 for each additional two meters (vertically and horizontally) the character hopes to cover.
 If there is enough room, the character may try running before jumping.
 The character may add 5 to his skill total per round of the running start, up to a maximum of +10 (two rounds).
-The character must have beat the running diﬃculty in both rounds in order to get the full bonus.
+The character must have beat the running difficulty in both rounds in order to get the full bonus.
-Additional modiﬁers can be found in the “Example Skill Diﬃculties” chapter.
+Additional modiﬁers can be found in the "Example Skill Difficulties" chapter.

 Flying Characters